-Visitors, contractors and volunteers engaged in regulated activity must be subject to enhanced DBS checks.
-If not engaged in regulated activity the school must ensure that appropriate supervision is in place.
+Visitors and contractors engaged in regulated activity must be subject to enhanced DBS checks.
+If not engaged in regulated activity the school will ensure that appropriate supervision is in place.

 School Admin will always check the identity of contractors and their staff on arrival at the school by inspecting photo ID.